KCL-BMEIS/OOP/week6B.md

 The [destructor](https://www.geeksforgeeks.org/destructors-c/) is the counterpart of the [constructor](https://www.geeksforgeeks.org/constructors-c/)
 - it is invoked when the object is destroyed
-- it can be used to perform any clean-up operations that might be required
+- it can be used to perform any additional clean-up operations that might be required

 --